 Best Gift To Give An 18 Year Old

 Sending a child off to college is a stressful time.
 You have the personal items covered (toothbrush, shower slippers, phone charger, laptop, bed sheets, etc).
 These are just some of the important things you are sending your child off to school with this fall.
-But, what about some legal essentials that you may have not considered?
+But, what about some legal essentials that you may not have considered?
+Give the gift of legal documents to your young adult.

 Basic Legal Documents

-This is exactly why every 18 year old should have a few basic legal documents in place before they venture out on their own.
+This is exactly why every young adult should have a few basic legal documents in place before they venture out on their own.

 Without these legal documents in place, a parent has no authority to make health care decisions or manage money for their child.
 This is troubling for some who are paying tuition, have their children on their health insurance plans and continue to claim them as dependents on their tax returns.